 The production method used to make London dry gin and Pernod Absinthe are basically very similar.
-Like gin production, botanicals (herbs, spices, roots and barks) are distilled with neutral spirit to produce a flavoursome distillate, only in the case of Pernod Absinthe the botanicals used are Artesima Wormwood and green anise.
-And while most London gin distillers favour grain based spirit, absinthe is traditionally made using grape neutral alcohol produced by distilling wine.
-After distillation a secret formulation of further botanicals, including stinging nettles and Pontique Wormwood, are infused in the distillate.
+Like gin production, botanicals (herbs, spices, roots and barks) are distilled with neutral spirit to produce a flavoursome distillate, only in the case of Pernod Absinthe the botanicals used are Artesimia Wormwood and green anise.
+And while most London gin distillers favour grain-based spirit, absinthe is traditionally made using grape neutral alcohol produced by distilling wine.
+After distillation, a secret formulation of further botanicals, including stinging nettles and Pontique Wormwood, are infused in the distillate.
 This final infusion adds further complex flavours while the chlorophyll in the plants used also imparts colour to give Pernod Absinthe its natural green hue.

-The Artesima Wormwood used is grown in Pontarlier where the land and micro climate impart exceptional flavour and a distinctive citrusy spiciness to the plant not found in wormwood grown in other regions.
+The Artemisia Wormwood used is grown in Pontarlier where the land and microclimate impart exceptional flavour and a distinctive citrusy spiciness to the plant not found in wormwood grown in other regions.
 This is attributed to the rocky well-draining soil and extremes in climatic conditions - cold in the winter and hot in the summer.
-In absinthe’s heyday some 240 hectometres of wormwood was under cultivation in the fields around Pontarlier.
+In absinthe's heyday, some 240 hectometres of wormwood was under cultivation in the fields around Pontarlier.
 When France banned the sale of absinthe in 1915 most of these plants were grubbed up as farmers were forced to move to other crops.

 Wormwood flowers in late July/August and the timing of the harvest is critical.
 The flowers need to have opened but not be too open.
 This is when the plant has developed the optimum flavours and thujone levels.
 The plants are watched for weeks not to miss the one day a year when perfect to harvest.